andraugust/andraugust.github.io/classical-mechanics.md

 ### Lecture 9: The Phase Space Fluid

-Having found that the Hamiltonian formulation deals in phase space it pays to understand some of this space's properties.
+Having found that the Hamiltonian formulation deals in phase space it pays to understand some of its properties.
 First, trajectories in phase space move along contours of constant energy, if they didn't then energy wouldn't be conserved.
 Second, trajectories with different initial conditions never converge with each other, and a single trajectory never diverges into multiple trajectories; in other words, distinct trajectories stay distinct.
 This is a re-statement of the $$-1^{\text{st}}$$ Law from back in Lecture 1: all states have unique successor states and unique predecessor states.
 Dynamics are deterministic.

 To see why the $$-1^{\text{st}}$$ Law is true in the context of the Hamiltonian formulation, we'll imagine that trajectories are like particles moving in a phase space 'fluid' and show that the divergence of these 'particles' is everywhere zero.
 Divergences act on vector fields, and in the case of phase space the vector field in question is a 'velocity' field defining how trajectories change in time: